chaseofthejungle/intro-to-help-desk-tiers/README.md

 ## 1. <a name="zero">Tier 0: Self-Service</a>

 **Tier 0** is based on the technical solutions that an organization provides to its clients to assist themselves in troubleshooting, with either no or very little communications between clients and organizational employees.
-Some examples include:
+Some examples of Tier 0 support include:

 * *Social media and forums* that empower clients to collaborate in problem solving.
 * *Service catalogs* that point clients to help documentation.